 progresses slowly, and changes take place gradually over time.
 People can live with Alzheimers disease for 3-25 years, although the average duration of the disease is about 8-10 years.
-In general, changes can be characterized in three phases.
+In general, changes can be characterized in 3 phases.

 Subtle changes occur, but the problem is sometimes hard to pinpoint.
 More often, family members recognize these changes rather than the patients themselves.
 Common changes may include: Forgetfulness and attempts to hide frequent forgettingMisplacing thingsGetting lost while drivingLoss of interest in hobbiesDifficulty concentratingInability to recall wordsDecrease in sentence complexityProblems with mathematical calculationsGetting lost in familiar surroundingsDifficulty with tasks that require fine motor ability, such as putting a key in the keyhole or buttoning a shirtDifficulty in dealing with daily life tasks, such as managing finances, tending to household tasks, maintaining personal hygieneRepeating questions and storiesNonsensical wordy speechNaming difficultiesDepressed mood